codeonlyjs/website/content/guide/templateIf.md

 ## CSS Transitions

-Condition blocks can be used in conjunction with CodeOnly CSS transitions to provide animation effects when the active branch changes.
+Condition directives can be used in conjunction with CodeOnly CSS transitions to produce animation effects when the active branch changes.

-See [CSS Transitions](templateTransitions) for more on this.
+See [Transitions](templateTransitions) for more on this.